 - 4.15 A distribution network comprises an interconnected collection of assets and equipment that are spread across an extensive area.
-The management of this infrastructure is fundamental to the effective operation of the distribution network, and the delivery of a safe, reliable and cost effective electricity service. - 4.16 Good asset management requires a firm to have coordinated information technology systems and practices that facilitate optimal and sustainable management of assets, their performance, risks and expenditures over their life cycles.
-A consequence of poor asset management is poor reliability of assets and poor customer reliability outcomes, such as more frequent and longer power outages. - 4.17 PWC has an Asset Management Capability (AMC) project to acquire an integrated asset management system and geographic information system, supported by appropriate business processes, change management and data improvement.
+The management of this infrastructure is fundamental to the effective operation of the distribution network, and the delivery of a safe, reliable and cost effective electricity service. - 4.16 The DNSP is responsible for the operation and management of the network.
+Planning and asset management require decisions about the selection, design/acquisition, operation, maintenance and renewal/disposal of assets. - 4.17 Good asset management requires a firm to have coordinated information technology systems and practices that facilitate optimal and sustainable management of assets, their performance, risks and expenditures over their life cycles.
+A consequence of poor asset management is poor reliability of assets and poor customer reliability outcomes, such as more frequent and longer power outages. - 4.18 PWC has an Asset Management Capability (AMC) project to acquire an integrated asset management system and geographic information system, supported by appropriate business processes, change management and data improvement.
 The AMC project should enable PWC to significantly improve the management of assets, risks and the delivery of services to customers by providing the systems and practices necessary to achieve good industry practice for asset management.